BeyondCombustion/Things-To-Avoid/README.md

-# What To Avoid

-## Vendors To Avoid
+# Vendors To Avoid

 TVape and associated companies/brands (TorontoVaporizer.ca, Utillian, Zeus, Zeus Arsenal)

-If you need help understanding why, [read this post that was deleted by OP, but has been archived.](https://github.com/BeyondCombustion/TVape-Zeus-Utillian-Marketing-Manipulation)
+If you need help understanding why, [read this post that was deleted by OP, but has been archived.](https://BeyondCombustion.net/TVape-Zeus-Utillian-Marketing-Manipulation)

+---

-## Avoid these vapes
+# Avoid these vapes

 This part isn't going to cover each specific model and instead will primarily mention brands, despite a brand making one good/working vaporizer they are on this list because of consistent inadequate/unreliable models.